6M Method for Cause and Effect Analysis

-This is an example about the causes for employee resign.
-All the reasons are divided into two parts with a cross-functional shape: reasons from the perspective of employer and reasons from the perspective of employee.
+This is an example of the causes for employee resign.
+All the reasons are divided into two parts with a cross-functional shape: reasons from the perspective of employer and reasons from the perspective of employees.

 The title of this template is highlighted by Vector text, which can be adjusted just like other Edraw shapes.
 A fish frame shape is used to surround all causes, making the diagram more vivid.

-This is a relatively simpler fishbone diagram with limited number of causes.
-Thus, its layout is easy, locating all reasons on the left of the category shape, looking neat and organized.
+This is a relatively simpler fishbone diagram with a limited number of causes.
+Thus, its layout is straightforward, locating all reasons on the left of the category shape, looking neat and organized.

 More Cause and Effect Diagram Examples

 |Market Fishbone||Root Cause Analysis||Bad Tea Fishbone|